 Danny Burton is a former secondary school teacher and senior leader, having worked in the sport and PE environment for 15 years.
-In his role with The Youth
+In his role with The Youth Sport

-been involved in training NQTs and trainees from a range of providers, embedding student leadership across schools, partnership development and developing teaching and learning.
+training NQTs and trainees from a range of providers, embedding student leadership across schools, partnership development and developing teaching and learning.
 He

 is author of 'Teach Now!
 Physical Education'.

-"Whilst the world eulogises about the 'nation's PE teacher' - let us stop, (but not for too long!), and take a moment to consider the impact of COVID-19 on
+"Whilst the world eulogises about the 'nation's PE teacher' - let us stop, (but not for too long!), and take a moment to consider the impact of COVID-19 on the

-the status and position of Physical Education (PE) within our schools.
+status and position of Physical Education (PE) within our schools.

 First and foremost, let me say, well done to all of our counties Primary Schools – great job in getting our young people active at a time when we are being

 encouraged to sit on our sofas with no better excuse to do as little possible.
-Joe Wicks has captured the hearts of the nation and seems to be appealing to
+Joe Wicks has captured the hearts of the nation and seems to be appealing to both

-he's surely getting more people, more active, more often, which is a winning formula that any PE enthusiast wants to hear about.
+getting more people, more active, more often, which is a winning formula that any PE enthusiast wants to hear about.

 Furthermore, teachers and coaches across the world have been sharing ideas and innovative ways to stay home and stay active.
 At the Youth Sport Trust,

 free-to-access 'Home Learning' activities have been added on a daily basis – attracting over 48,000 webpage visits in the first week of lockdown, and over

+100,000

-100,000 downloads to this date.
+downloads to this date.

-Alongside this, another workforce prominent in the School Sport sector; our School Games Organisers, have been tasked with ensuring the local needs of
+Alongside this, another workforce prominent in the School Sport sector; our School Games Organisers, have been tasked with ensuring the local needs of their

 the physical and emotional benefits of daily physical / sporting activities.

-When considering the impact of this pandemic, a number of whole school priorities will arise, such as, improving student's mental wellbeing, encouraging
+When considering the impact of this pandemic, a number of whole school priorities will arise, such as, improving student's mental wellbeing, encouraging social

-to contribute to an effective and pro-active solution for schools?
+to an effective and pro-active solution for schools?

 Many teachers are juggling the challenge of setting online 'lessons' alongside the daily check-in's with vulnerable or key worker pupils in school.
 For the

-parents, it's a case of what can keep my child (or multiple children of varying ages and ability levels) engaged whilst I'm also working myself or keeping
+parents, it's a case of what can keep my child (or multiple children of varying ages and ability levels) engaged whilst I'm also working myself or keeping on top